 - Include all debts enrolled by your customers, not only those that have been settled successfully.
 In calculating your savings claim, you may not exclude accounts you failed to settle, even if the failure was due to customers dropping out of your service.

 Example 11: Company L has 10 customers, and each of them enrolls two $1,000 debts in the program – totaling 20 debts or $20,000.
-Company L is able to settle 10 of the 20 debts, each for $500.
-However, it was unable to settle the remaining 10 debts before those customers either completed or dropped out of the program.
+Company L can settle 10 of the 20 debts, each for $500.
+However, it could not settle the remaining 10 debts before those customers either completed or dropped out of the program.
 Thus, Company L has saved its 10 customers $5,000 or 25% of their debts in the program.
 It would be deceptive for Company L to exclude the 10 accounts that weren’t settled and claim a savings rate of 50%.

 Use the free How to Get Out of Debt Calculator to review all your debt relief options.

-The Majority of Debt Settlement Companies Close – If we look at the history of debt settlement in the 2000s it shows that the vast majority of debt settlement companies closed up before their clients debt was all settled.
-This left consumers high and dry that were counting on the debt settlement company being there for the long haul.
+The Majority of Debt Settlement Companies Close – If we look at the history of debt settlement in the 2000s, it shows that the vast majority of debt settlement companies closed up before their client’s debt was all settled.
+This left consumers high and dry, counting on the debt settlement company being there for the long haul.

-A Whole Lot of Scam Debt Settlement Companies – Sadly there have been a vast number of debt settlement companies that I would call scams.
+A Whole Lot of Scam Debt Settlement Companies – Sadly, there have been many debt settlement companies that I would call scams.
 The best thing anyone can do before signing up with any debt relief company is to read the following fee guides.